Spatio-Temporal Lattice Planning Using Optimal Motion Primitives: Introduction

 \subsubsection{Choice of Control Set}

 It is observed in \cite{pivtoraiko2011kinodynamic, botros2019computing} that the \emph{number} of primitives in a control set favorably affects the quality of the resulting paths but adversely affects the run-time of an online search.
 The authors of \cite{pivtoraiko2011kinodynamic} introduce the notion of a $t$-spanning control set: a control set that guarantees the existence of compound motions -- motions formed by concatenating motion primitives -- whose costs are no more than a factor of $t$ from optimal.
-They propose to find the smallest set that, for a given value $t> 1$, will $t$-span a lattice thus optimizing a trade-off between path quality and performance.
+They propose to find the smallest set that, for a given value $t\geq 1$, will $t$-span a lattice thus optimizing a trade-off between path quality and performance.
 Computing such a control set is called the Minimum $t$-Spanning Control Set (MTSCS) problem which is known to be $NP$-hard \cite{botros2019computing}.
-Hitherto, no non brute-force solution to the MTSCS problem had been proposed.
+Hitherto, the only known exact solver for the MTSCS problem involves a brute-force approach where each potential control set is considered~\cite{pivtoraiko2011kinodynamic}.